 The Role of the UN Security Council in Countering Terrorism & Violent Extremism

 The Limits of Criminalization?

-Tanya Mehra & Julie Coleman examine the UNSC's efforts to criminalize terrorism and related activities, while calling into the question the practical and ethical concerns that come into play, especially when it comes to legislating the "pre-crime" space.
+Tanya Mehra & Julie Coleman examine the Security Council's efforts to criminalize terrorism and related activities, while calling into the question the practical and ethical concerns that come into play, especially when it comes to legislating the "pre-crime" space.